 Honestly, it’s surprisingly hard to find Sierra Nevada on tap, but here it is.
 But I’m not going to push an American beer here.
 No, no. It’s another beer from Sligo in honour of the bar’s Sligo co-owner Siobhan Conmy.

 Ninth Wave is a lovely big-hop American Pale Ale.
 It’s juicy but not overly so.
 I’d probably keep this for a sunny day, but don’t be caught waiting too long for one of those in Dublin.
+You might also find Pride Ale on tap here during certain times of the year, a craft beer from the White Hag brewed especially for Street 66.

 The Thomas House – Trouble Brewing Ambush